dexeonify/update-scripts/README.md

 # update-scripts
-Some personal Powershell scripts to update specific AI tools, CLI programs from GitHub and Windows builds from https://jeremylee.sh/bins.
+Some personal Powershell scripts to update AI tools, CLI programs from GitHub and Windows builds from https://jeremylee.sh/bins.
+Also includes some scripts to compile programs.

 ### AI Tools
 - [nihui/waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan)